-Research out just last month says that for Americans over the age of 65 in particular, the heart enjoys the greatest benefit after four to five days of exercise a week.
-When is comes to what researchers call ‘heart muscle flexibility,’ anything less just isn’t going to cut it.
+For Americans over the age of 65 in particular, the heart enjoys the greatest benefit after four to five days of exercise a week.
+When it comes to what researchers call ‘heart muscle flexibility,’ anything less just isn’t going to cut it.
 Those who succeed in making exercise and fitness a part of their day-to-day lives will enjoy the greatest heart health benefits.

-The results of the study suggest that your heart craves activity.
-Seniors who exercise at least four or five times a week had nearly the same level of heart flexibility as do young adults.
-Surprisingly, research found that heart muscle stiffening only improved after this four to five day commitment.
-Participants who exercised two to three times a week showed the same muscle stiffness as those who were entirely sedentary.
+The results suggested that the heart craves activity.
+Seniors who exercise at least four or five times a week had nearly the same level of heart flexibility as young adults.
+Surprisingly, research found that heart muscle stiffening only improved after this four to five-day commitment since participants who exercised two to three times a week showed the same muscle stiffness as those who were entirely sedentary.

-This is, of course, not to suggest that those who exercised just a few times a week made no health gains.
-Certainly, even a small window of exercise each week can lower your risk of obesity, heart attack and stroke.
+Although the study found that those who exercised just a few times a week didn’t have a significant reduction in their heart disease risk, there is a health benefit to exercising at least several times a week.
+Certainly, even a small window of exercise each week can lower your risk of obesity, heart attack, and stroke.
 However, as this study shows, it takes a little more to counteract the effects of aging on your heart muscle flexibility.

-The study confirms the Surgeon General’s advisory, which calls for every older adult to exercise at least 30 minutes a day for the majority of the week.
+The Surgeon General’s advisory calls for every older adult to exercise at least 30 minutes a day for the majority of the week.
 This can be moderate exercise.
 You will see benefits from a low-impact routine provided that you do it frequently enough.

 Perhaps most importantly, find something that you truly enjoy.
 When you love your exercise routine and the way it makes you feel, you’ll find it a lot easier to commit your time and energy.
 Your heart will thank you for it!